jbrazda/icai-migration-tools/README.md

 # ipd.migrate.processes.tracingLevelUpdate.levels=none,terse,normal,verbose
 # note that each supported tracing level must have incudes/excludes defined
 # Following example setting will set  all processes tracing level to None
-ipd.migrate.processes.tracingLevelUpdate.levels=verbose
+ipd.migrate.processes.tracingLevelUpdate.levels=none

 # Includes Excludes for each level
 # Use this property to include specific processes to get their Logging levels updated
 # Use relative path reference starting from $basedir or use Ant pattern expressions.
 # This property is required when migrate.processObjects.enabled=true is set